upcFrost/docker-etcd-registrator-cookbook/README.md

 Usage
 -----
 #### docker-etcd-registrator::default
-TODO: Write usage instructions for each cookbook.

-e.g.
+Installs the registrator
-Just include `docker-etcd-registrator` in your node's `run_list`:
+Include `docker-etcd-registrator` in your node's `run_list`:

 ```json
 {